 5.2.1.1 Required Texas Confidence Builders Training for O&M Specialists

-In addition to meeting the requirements for education, training, and experience described in 5.2.1 Orientation and Mobility Specialist, all prospective O&M providers must successfully complete the Texas Confidence Builders training before becoming providers.
+In addition to meeting the requirements for education, training, and experience described in 5.2.1 Orientation and Mobility Specialist, all prospective O&M providers must successfully complete the Orientation and Mobility Texas Confidence Builders training before becoming providers.

-Texas Confidence Builders training is a two- to three-day training program offered quarterly in Austin.
-Providers must pay all costs associated with attending the training program.
+Texas Confidence Builders training is a two- to three-day training program offered in Austin.
+While the training is provided free of cost, providers must pay all costs associated with attending the training program.
+Contact the state office O&M program specialist to schedule the training.

 …